AnirudhV12/SDR-and-Antennas/README.md

 Exploring the build and use of different types of antennas to analyse their signals on an RTL-SDR V4 (Software-Defined Radio).

 ## Introduction
-Being an Electronics and Communications Engineering student, I was looking for practical experiments to implement and learn the various aspects and schemes of electronic communication
+As an Electronics and Communications Engineering student, I wanted to gain hands-on experience with various communication techniques.
+This led me to explore Software Defined Radios (SDRs) and their practical applications, including antenna design.